-2.1.
-The NCAA Board of Governors has final authority over the procedures and implementation of the NCAA drug-testing program.

-2.2.
-CSMAS will recommend policies and procedures to the Board of Governors and will hear drug-testing appeals.
-2.2.1.
+- 2.1.
+The NCAA Board of Governors has final authority over the procedures and implementation of the NCAA drug-testing program. - 2.2.
+CSMAS will recommend policies and procedures to the Board of Governors and will conduct drugtesting appeals. - 2.2.1.
 Members of CSMAS and/or other experts and stakeholders delegated by it may be called upon for consultation and input during an appeal.

-2.3.
+- 2.3.
 The NCAA president or their designee will approve any contracts between the NCAA and an independent drug-testing agency.
-The current NCAA-designated drug-testing agency is Drug Free Sport International (Drug Free Sport)[TM].
-The NCAA-designated drug-testing agency will support, coordinate and be responsible for the general administration of the drug-testing program, including the designation, training and certification of doping control officers (DCO) and determination of drug-testing sites, and contracting with NCAA-approved drug-testing laboratories.

-2.3.1.
-DCOs may not participate in testing at an institution at which they are employed.

-2.3.2.
-Any drug-testing laboratory(ies) will be required to demonstrate, to the satisfaction of CSMAS, proficiency in detection and confirmation of NCAA banned substances.

-2.4.
-The host institution for an NCAA championship or the institution(s) involved in a year-round testing event will designate an individual to serve as site coordinator.

-2.4.1.
-A site coordinator at an NCAA championship may not concurrently serve in any other capacity during drug testing (e.g., director of medical coverage).

-2.5.
-Specimen collection by organizations other than those authorized by the NCAA is not allowed at NCAA drug-testing events and postseason football games.

-2.5.1.
-Any individual or institution that requests drug testing outside of NCAA prescribed testing, (e.g., in order to certify world and national records) will be responsible for covering the costs and expenses related to such testing.
+The current NCAA-designated drug-testing agency is Drug Free Sport International (Drug Free Sport)TM.
+The NCAA-designated drug-testing agency will support, coordinate and be responsible for the general administration of the drug-testing program, including the designation, training and certification of doping control officers (DCO), determination of drugtesting sites and contracting with NCAA-approved drugtesting laboratories. - 2.3.1.
+DCOs may not participate in testing at a school at which they are employed. - 2.3.2.
+Any drug-testing laboratory(ies) will be required to demonstrate, to the satisfaction of CSMAS, proficiency in detection and confirmation of NCAA banned substances. - 2.4.
+The host school for an NCAA championship or the school(s) involved in a year-round testing event will designate an individual to serve as site coordinator. - 2.4.1.
+A site coordinator at an NCAA championship may not concurrently serve in any other capacity during drug testing (e.g., director of medical coverage). - 2.5.
+Specimen collection by organizations other than those authorized by the NCAA is not allowed at NCAA drug-testing events and postseason football games. - 2.5.1.
+Any individual or school that requests drug testing outside of NCAA prescribed testing, (e.g., in order to certify world and national records) will be responsible for covering the costs and expenses related to such testing.